Travel Fruit-Full-Y

 The Diabetes Food and Nutrition Bible

-- frightened by diabetes and wonder what to eat?
+- frightened by the diagnosis of diabetes and wonder what you can eat?

-- unclear if sugary foods and sweets are still forbidden?
+- unclear if you need to steer clear of sugary foods and sweets?

 Reviews